Effective as of October 19, 2018

 FAILURE TO COLLECT PURCHASES

-(a) If the buyer pays the Purchase Price but fails to collect a purchased lot within 30 days of the auction, the buyer will incur a storage fee of £10 per day for each uncollected lot.
+(a) If the buyer pays the Purchase Price but fails to collect a purchased lot within 30 days after the close of the auction, the buyer will incur a storage fee of US$10 per day for each uncollected lot.
 Additional charges may apply to oversized lots.
-We will not release purchased lots to the buyer until all such charges have been paid in full.
+We will not release purchased lots to the buyer until the Purchase Price and all charges have been paid in full.

 (b) If a purchased lot is paid for but not collected within six months of the auction, the buyer authorizes Phillips, upon notice, to arrange a resale of the item by auction or private sale, with estimates and a reserve set at Phillips' reasonable discretion.
 The proceeds of such sale will be applied to pay for storage charges and any other outstanding costs and expenses owed by the buyer to Phillips or our affiliated companies and the remainder will be forfeited unless collected by the buyer within two years of the original auction.